djkaty/Il2CppInspector/README.md

 - Names and type declarations for all of the following IL metadata references: Type, TypeInfo, MethodDef, FieldInfo, StringLiteral, MethodRef (this includes all generic class and method instantiation metadata)
 - Comments for all IL string literal metadata pointers containing the value of the string
 - Names and types for some IL2CPP-specific data structures and functions
+- Names and typed signatures for all IL2CPP API functions that could be identified

 Example IDA C++ decompilation after applying Il2CppInspector (initialization code omitted for brevity):